Skip to content

 Tailor your experience

-Working with our expert tutors and researchers, you will undertake small-scale projects and acquire research skills to help you develop as an independent scholar.
+Working with our expert tutors and researchers, you will undertake small-scale projects in each year of your MB BS programme, acquiring invaluable research skills and quality improvement skills to help you develop as an independent professional and scholar.

 Students and researchers in Experimental Medicine and Biomedicine